syncfusion-content/uwp-docs/uwp/sfChart/Series.md

 ### Funnel

-FunnelSeries is similar to PyramidSeries, displays data in a funnel shape that equals to 100% when totaled.
+[`FunnelSeries`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.FunnelSeries.html) is similar to [`PyramidSeries`](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.PyramidSeries.html), displays data in a funnel shape that equals to 100% when totaled.
 It is a single series, representing data as portions of 100% and does not use any axes.

 The following code example shows how to use the funnel series: